 BONUS: 3 actionable SEO tips you can implement today to give your blog posts an immediate boost!

 Final Thoughts on Link Building

 I am one of those rare SEO people who think that you can be very successful online without spending a single minute building backlinks.
-I’ve done it before and it works.
+I’ve done it many times before and it works.
 Full stop.